sawyercharlton/Chinese-Thesis-Defense-Presentation-LaTeX-Template/README.md

 # Chinese-thesis-defense-latex-slide
-It's my BUPT thesis defense slide and can be used as the Chinese Thesis Defense Slide Latex Template.
+This is my BUPT thesis defense slide.
+Welcome to star and use as a Chinese Thesis Defense Slide Latex Template.